Every mom and baby should feel comfortable with breastfeeding, which is why UNC REX Healthcare offers a variety of resources to new moms.

 At UNC REX Healthcare you'll find internationally board-certified lactation consultants (IBCLC) and breastfeeding educators to assist you with breastfeeding needs.
 These lactation consultants are also registered nurses with specialized training to assist with both routine and specialized breastfeeding situations.

-In addition to providing nursing infants and their mothers with consistent and accurate breastfeeding education and outreach through our lactation specialists and breastfeeding educators, the Women’s Center offers:
+In addition to providing nursing infants and their mothers with consistent and accurate breastfeeding education and outreach through our lactation specialists, the Women’s Center offers:

 - Breastfeeding classes